Facebook sought exception from political ad disclaimer rules in 2011

 The FEC's commissioners split 3-3 on Facebook's request and failed to issue an opinion.

-When it comes to the FEC, though, indecision can be as important as decision.
+When it comes to the FEC, though, indecision can be as important as a decision.
 For groups seeking exceptions, a deadlocked FEC is effectively an exception by proxy, Ann Ravel, a former FEC commissioner appointed by President Obama, told CNN.

 "If a request for an exception splits 3-3 -- that is, if it does not get the four votes required for action, sophisticated lawyers in DC know that enforcement won't be brought against them because the three commissioners who voted for the exception will vote against enforcement," Ravel said.